tapjs/tapjs/readme.markdown

     Skip over blank lines outside of YAML blocks

   -o | --omit-version
-    Ignore the `TAP version 13` line at the start of tests
+    Ignore the `TAP version 13` or `TAP version 14` line at the start of tests

   --strict
     Run the parser in strict mode